Buddy Guy: Awards

 On December 2, 2012, Guy was awarded the 2012 Kennedy Center Honors.
 At his induction, Kennedy Center chairman David Rubenstein said, "Buddy Guy is a titan of the blues and has been a tremendous influence on virtually everyone who has picked up an electric guitar in the last half century".
 In a musical tribute to Guy, blues vocal powerhouse Beth Hart, accompanied by guitarist Jeff Beck, sang a rousing version of "I'd Rather Go Blind".
 Also honored that night were actor Dustin Hoffman, surviving members of the rock band Led Zeppelin (John Paul Jones, Jimmy Page and Robert Plant), comedian and late-night TV host David Letterman and prima ballerina and choreographer Natalia Makarova.

 On January 28, 2014, Guy was inducted into the Musicians Hall of Fame and Museum.

 In 2015, Guy received a Grammy Lifetime Achievement Award from the National Academy of Recording Arts and Sciences.

 Born to Play Guitar won a Grammy Award in 2016 for Best Blues Album.
 Also in 2016, Guy toured the US east coast as the opening act for Jeff Beck.

 December 8, 2018, was designated "Buddy Guy Day" by Louisiana and Mississippi officials, and a stretch of Highway 418 through Lettsworth was designated "Buddy Guy Way".

 In 2018, Guy was honored with a marker on the Mississippi Blues Trail in Pointe Coupee Parish, Louisiana.

 In 2019, Guy received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Jimmy Page.

+In 2026, Guy won the Grammy Award for Best Traditional Blues Album for the album Ain't Done with the Blues at the 68th Annual Grammy Awards.
+Also in 2026, the Chicago History Museum selected him for the Theodore Thomas Making History Award for Distinction in the Performing Arts.